 OLDER AMERICANS WOULD PAY MORE

-In 2013, the average Medicare Part D premium is expected to stay near $30 per month - half the original estimate of the monthly premium.
+In 2017, the average Medicare Part D premium is expected to stay near $35 per month.
 However, experts say that if mandated taxes or "rebates" are applied, Part D premiums are likely to increase for all Medicare beneficiaries by as much as 40 percent - an estimated increase in out-of-pocket costs for all Medicare beneficiaries of $1.5 billion - $3.7 billion.